Financial Services and Markets Authority (Belgium)

 financial consumers.
 It aims at the fair and orderly operation and the transparency of the financial markets by ensuring that listed companies provide correct and complete information.
 It promotes proper provision of financial services by verifying that financial institutions comply with rules of conduct, by supervising financial products, financial service providers and supplementary pensions, and by contributing to improving the education of financial consumers.
 In this way the FSMA seeks to ensure that the financial system deserves the trust of its users.

+Under European Union policy frameworks, the FSMA is a voting member of the Board of Supervisors of the European Securities and Markets Authority (ESMA), and is also represented at the European Insurance and Occupational Pensions Authority (EIOPA).

 History and status

 The FSMA is, since 1 April 2011, the successor of the Banking, Finance and Insurance Commission (CBFA).
 Its full name is the Financial Services and Markets Authority (FSMA).
 The FSMA's status is that of an autonomous public institution.
 This means that it was established by law and that it carries out tasks in the general interest entrusted to it by Parliament.
 The members of the FSMA's governing bodies are appointed by Royal Decree for a period of six years.
 The FSMA staff have the status of (private sector) employees.
 The FSMA, alongside the National Bank of Belgium (NBB), supervises the Belgian financial sector.
 According to the new supervisory model that entered into force in 2011, the FSMA's competences fall within the following six domains: supervision of the financial markets and listed companies, supervision of rules of conduct, product supervision, supervision of financial service providers and of supplementary pensions, and contribution to improving financial education.